CODI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Compass Diversified Holdings Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, June 06, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Compass Diversified Holdings (“Compass” or “the Company”) (NYSE: CODI) and certain of its officers.
+NEW YORK, June 13, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Compass Diversified Holdings (“Compass” or “the Company”) (NYSE: CODI) and certain of its officers.

 Class Definition